The Concept of Mind Mapping

 What are mind maps good for?

-- make book summaries
+- Create study materials or book summaries

 Common mind map types